modernlabrat/UMGC/CMIS242/FP/FP/readMe.md

-# Proper Syntax

-1. For loading objects via .txt file
+# Proper Syntax for loading objects via text file
-2. Objects must be enclosed in [ ]: brackets.
+1. Objects must be enclosed in [ ]: brackets.
-3. Colon represents end of line, note the last field does not include 2 colons, but 1 after the closing "]" bracket.
+2. Colon represents end of line, note the last field does not include 2 colons, but 1 after the closing "]" bracket.

 ## 1. Data Types